-In this 3-part series, we'll share our point of view on best practices, as well as technology recommendations, for manufacturing at different volumes.
-This article will focus on manufacturing at low volumes of 10 - 100 units and in the next 2 articles we'll cover best practices for manufacturing 100 - 1000 units, and then 1000 - 10,000 units.
+In this 2-part series, we'll share our point of view on best practices, as well as technology recommendations, for manufacturing at different volumes.
+This article will focus on manufacturing at low volumes of 10 - 100 units and in the next article we'll cover best practices for manufacturing 100 - 1000 units and 1000 - 10,000 units.
 Be sure to subscribe so you don't miss a post!

 Two common use cases for manufacturing 10-100 units are:

 Many consumer hardware startups make 50 to 100 looks-like, works-like prototypes for beta testing in the field, which is an excellent way to validate your design before heading into volume production.

 At 10-100 units, the toughest part can be outsourcing assembly.
 Therefore, most companies assemble in-house or get on-demand temporary contractors to help out.
 We recommend you keep the assembly process simple, create crystal clear work instructions, and avoid specialized assembly processes, such as ultrasonic welding.